CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/PacifiCorp Performance Metric Example/ReadMe.md

 Unmet Water Demand:  Acre-foot (ac-ft).
 The target water delivery demand not met by the entire system.
 The objective is to minimize this value.

-These metrics will be tested using the following methods: 1) changes in reservoir operation and release policy, 2) chaining the priority of energy production demand with respect to water delivery demand.
+These metrics will be tested using the following methods: 1) changes in reservoir operation and release policy, 2) changes in priority of energy production demand with respect to water delivery demand.

 ###How to Calculate Performance Metrics: